 Here are a few interesting tidbits that show how much affiliate has changed:

-- Program Size.
+- Size of Affiliate Program.
 Most programs sought to add affiliates quickly (some even used auto approval!) and the size of an affiliate program was often an important talking point at company meetings and in the media.
 Today, it’s about quality over quantity.
 The best affiliate programs carefully select their affiliate partners and consistently cull their list to ensure they are only working with quality, brand-aligned partners.

-- Content Partnerships.
+- Partnerships with Content Creators.
 In the early days, the industry was still trying to figure out how to work with bloggers, who were also new to the marketing landscape.
 Most blogs did not monetize their traffic and were hesitant to work with affiliate programs.
 Today, most high-performing programs that are effective at driving incremental revenue work with a lot of content affiliates.

 - Social Media.
 Like blogging in the early 2000s, social media was also a new kid on the block.
 Facebook wasn’t started until 2004 and Twitter was created in 2006.
 As such, social media as a channel was not seen as a player in the affiliate space.
 Today, there are some content affiliates who distribute their content solely via social.
 They leverage Facebook, Twitter, Instagram, Pinterest and others to connect with their followers and promote brands in thoughtful, creative ways.

-- Mobile – Not only was affiliate tracking on mobile devices nonexistent, so were smart phones and smart devices.
+- Rise of Mobile.
+Not only was affiliate tracking on mobile devices nonexistent, so were smart phones and smart devices.
 Fun fact.
 I had a Sanyo SCP-5300 flip phone at the time.
 I thought I was cutting edge because it had a camera!
 While many affiliate programs are still trying to figure out how exactly to leverage mobile in their marketing efforts, the technology to do so has come a long way.

 - Paid Placements.
 When I first started in the industry, only a few large affiliates had “rate cards” and charged “slotting fees” to brands for premium placements.
 Today, paid placements are commonplace and dynamic.
 Most serious affiliates have a range of placement options they offer to brands to advertise on their website or blog.